create3000/x_ite/docs/_posts/getting-started.md

 ### baseURL

 A String value containing the URL against which relative URLs are resolved.
-By default this is the address of the web page itself.
+By default, this is the address of the web page itself.

 ### cache